How sleep deprivation affects work and performance? [Infographic]

 In today’s globalized, hyper-connected, and “always-on” working culture, we’re often spending longer hours in the office, sometimes to the serious detriment of our sleep.
 Recent research at Hult International Business School, led by Professor Vicki Culpin, explores the potentially damaging effects of sleep deprivation among professionals.

 Professor Culpin and her team monitored the sleep behavior of individuals in organizations of different size and sectors.
-Based on a survey of over 1,000 professionals at all levels, the research examined the impact of sleep on workplace performance.
+Based on a survey of over 1,000 professionals at all levels, the researchers examined the impact of sleep on workplace performance.
 The research findings are outlined in a recent report, The Wake-up Call: The importance of sleep in organizational life.

 These findings suggest that lack of sleep can fundamentally hinder managers’ ability to perform at their peak and lead to other damaging physical and emotional side effects.